priyeshsingh57/Detecting-Fake-News-with-Python/README.md

 # Detecting-Fake-News-with-Python
-This advanced python project of detecting fake news deals with fake and real news.
-Using sklearn, we build a TfidfVectorizer on our dataset.
-Then, we initialize a PassiveAggressive Classifier and fit the model.
-In the end, the accuracy score and the confusion matrix tell us how well our model fares.
+This Python Project Classifies the News Data into REAL and FAKE.
+Using sklearn, a TfidfVectorizer is built on our dataset.
+Then, a PassiveAggressive Classifier is fit to the model.
+In the end, the accuracy score and the confusion matrix tells how good the model is.